-Proposals for new development in Edwardstone must have regard and take account of the guidelines set out in the Edwardstone Design Codes and Guidance (February 2024).
+Proposals for new development in Edwardstone should have regard to the guidelines set out in the Edwardstone Design Codes and Guidance (February 2024).
 This policy is applicable to both residential and non-residential proposals.

 New development should be informed by the wider context and proposals should also take account of the individual characteristics of each hamlet in the parish and seek to enhance and reflect its distinctive features.
 This will be achieved as follows: